 Meeting all federal and state requirements, the design-build solution included freeing approximately 10-acres of prime land, previously inaccessible due to the highway’s rights of way, for economic development.
 HNTB outlined a plan to lessen construction impacts by breaking the project into three phases.

-For New Haven’s first design-build project and the first municipally led design-build project, a base technical concept was also developed to accompany the design-build RFP, which helped to alleviated ADA, utility, and drainage issues.
+For New Haven’s first design-build project and the first municipally led design-build project, a base technical concept was also developed to accompany the design-build RFP, which helped to alleviate ADA, utility, and drainage issues.

 This project and team leaders have been recognized as the 2020 Innovative Transportation Solutions award winner from WTS Connecticut.